Posted by Robert Half on 17 November 2015

 5. Provide training to peak performers

-As you identify your top performers, offer training and mentoring to help them develop new skills and refine existing ones.
+As you identify your top performers, offer staff training and mentoring to help them develop new skills and refine existing ones.
 Remember that good leaders not only need technical acumen, but also must be well-versed in soft skills.
-This includes outstanding verbal and written communication abilities, as well as tact and diplomacy.
+This includes outstanding verbal and written communication skills, as well as tact and diplomacy.

 6. Do a trial run